 Sole or main residence is where someone lives most of the time.
 To decide who pays Council Tax, we consider where their main home is.
 Generally, if you live there most of the time, your possessions are there and you are not registered for Council Tax elsewhere; a property will be considered as your main home.

-- Living in a self contained property as your sole or main residence
+- You are living in a self contained property as your sole or main residence

-- Are the person highest on the list below, you are responsible for payment of Council Tax.
+- You are the person highest on the list below.

 Find a category that applies - this is who must pay Council Tax.
 If two or more people are in the same category, they are jointly responsible.